 Physical Therapy: Young children with ASD may benefit from physical therapy to help develop their muscle strength, coordination and basic motor skills used for standing, walking and playing.
-Older children may also benefit from physical therapy to manage low muscle tone and improve their coordination, which may improve their ability to participate in sports and other physical activities.
+Older children may also benefit from physical therapy to manage low muscle tone and improve their coordination, which may improve their ability to participate in physical activities (e.g., sports).